jlocatis/jlocatis.github.io/_posts/2017-04-05-react-setup-part2.md

 });
 {% endhighlight %}

-Basically when we go to deploy our app, this will build an `index.html` based on our development version, and will automatically add a `<script></script>` tag with our `transformed.js` file.
+When we go to deploy our app, this will build an `index.html` based on our development version, and will automatically add a `<script></script>` tag with our `transformed.js` file.
 In a dev environment we won't need to be building these files, just for deployment.

 One last piece to make this work.
 Inside of `module.exports` after your loaders add: